 Depends on who you ask.
-Some want bigger, more exciting cities like Birmingham and Montgomery, while others want peace and quiet like in Tallassee and Smiths Station, thank you very much.
+Some want bigger, more exciting cities like Birmingham and Montgomery, while others want peace and quiet like in Jackson and Childersburg, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Alabama have the grown the fastest.

-If you happen to be a resident of one of these communities, you’re probably not too surprised to find it on our list.
+If you happen to be a resident of Pike Road, you’re probably not too surprised to find it on our list.

 How We Measured The Fastest Growing Cities In Heart of Dixie

 To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the begining of the decade, according to the American Community Survey put out by the census every year.
 Specifically:

 - Population in 2016

 - Growth rate from 2010 to 2016 (The latest available data which came out in Dec 2017)